 San Francisco voters began using a new voting system in 2019.
-Voters who will be using this system for the first time this fall may find the following information useful:
+Voters who will be using this system for the first time may find the following information useful:

 1. To mark the ballot, voters fill in ovals next to their selections.